-- How to screen mirror Samsung Galaxy to computer
+- How to screen mirror Samsung Galaxy to Mac and Windows computers

-- How to screen mirror Google Pixel to computer
+- How to screen mirror Google Pixel to Mac and Windows computers

-- How to screen mirror other Android devices to computer
+- How to screen mirror other Android devices to Mac and Windows computers

 Now that you’re screen mirroring, open your preferred camera app on your smartphone.
 Position your phone so every object or person that needs to be present is in the shot.

 Here’s where Reflector comes in:

 You don’t need to squint at a tiny phone screen or dash back and forth between your phone and your film set to get the perfect shot.
 Your computer is now a large monitor for whatever your phone camera captures.
 Place your computer wherever it’s most helpful for you to see what’s in the shot.
 Reflector makes this process really simple and efficient.

 Record a few test shots and make sure the camera sees everything it needs to.
 Your computer running Reflector will guide you.

 4. Begin Filming